Coloring ideas for Scallop

 Scallops are marine bivalve mollusks with fan-shaped shells that live in oceans around the world.
 They have two hinged shells that protect their soft bodies.
 Scallops can swim by clapping their shells together, propelling themselves through the water to escape predators.
 They have up to 200 tiny eyes along the edge of their mantle, which detect changes in light and motion.
 Scallops are filter feeders, drawing in water to extract plankton and other tiny nutrients.
 They can live up to 20 years in the wild and are an important part of the aquatic ecosystem, helping to keep the water clean by filtering out particles.
 Some scallops can produce pearls when a foreign substance enters their shell, which they coat with layers of nacre to protect themselves.

-How to say Scallop in different languages
+How to say Scallop in different languages?

 - English: Scallop